superpanic/solidworks-deactivation/README.md

 This script runs the deactivation software when closing down Solidworks.
-Helps me remember to move the license on days i work from home.
+This helps me remember to move the license on days i work from home.

 ## Path
 Make sure the $wizpath string in the PowerShell script "sw_unreg.ps1" points to swactwiz.exe (the deactivation software).